 - 1. Start the tracing by clicking on a gray value of the tree root. - 2.
 Slice ahead and set further points until you reach the first bifurcation, then click on it. - 3.
-Deactivate the Interactive Tracer (e.g., by clicking the Select Single tool or by clicking again its icon).
+Deactivate the Interactive Tracer (e.g., by clicking the Select a single node, edge or point tool or by clicking again its icon).